gluwa/Gluwa-PHP/README.md

 $ composer require gluwa/gluwa-php
 ```

 Create and initialize a `Gluwa` object.
 Then, enter the `APIKey`, `APISecret` and `WebookSecret` generated from the [Gluwa Dashboard](https://dashboard.gluwa.com), and an Ethereum wallet to manage your funds.
-You can use credentials from sandbox dashboard and a Rinkeby wallet if you want to test in the sandbox environment.
+You can use credentials from sandbox dashboard and a Goerli wallet if you want to test in the sandbox environment.

 ```php
 <?php